 Bowel Breaking Bricks: It's simply the main function of the waste disposal robot in the comic book story "You Don't Smurf Progress": he eats garbage and he turns them into bricks which he ejects from his rear hatch.
 Surprisingly, he doesn't poop bricks when he sees that the queen companion Handy Smurf made for him when he became King Trash fell apart and a swarm of termites came out of her.

-Brown Bag Mask: Vanity Smurf uses a shopping bag mask in "The Smurfs and The Book That Tells Everything".
+Brown Bag Mask: Vanity Smurf uses a shopping bag mask in "The Smurfs and The Book That Tells Everything" when the face cream he created and used from the titular book ended up giving him spots on his face.

 Buffy Speak: Papa tries to solve the language issue that caused the conflict in "Smurf Vs Smurf" by declaring that nobody can use any more compound words.
 This becomes the result.